NeikiDev/DocsNeikiDev/public/guides/run-full-scan-with-kaspersky-free.md

 # Run full scan with Kaspersky free

-You can use that Short link to share this guide: [link.neiki.dev/ScanExtrem](https://link.neiki.dev/ScanExtrem)
+:link: You can use that Short link to share this guide: [link.neiki.dev/ScanExtrem](https://link.neiki.dev/ScanExtrem) :link:

 ## What you need